Sidhoh/Komb/README.md

 ### Instalation

-- Install [Komb](https://github.com/DanDuh-Man/Komb/releases/tag/1.0 hi) and extract the zip file.
+- Install [komb](https://github.com/DanDuh-Man/Komb/releases/tag/1.0) and extract the zip file.
 - Inside Komb folder you will see some executable file.
 - Copy those files and paste then in windowsapp dir.
 - Now open command prompt type <code>khelo.exe</code>.